openshift/enhancements/enhancements/ingress/ingress-operator-operand-logging-level.md

 ### Implementation Details/Notes/Constraints [optional]

+#### Avoiding unnecessary pod rollouts

 Setting the logging level for IngressController pods should not cause the IngressController pods to rollout.
-This is expected behavior whenever an IngressController's pod template's environment variables are changed.
+Unfortunately, a new pod rollout is the expected behavior whenever an environment variable is changed in an IngressController's pod template.

 In place of an additional environment variable, openshift-router could watch for changes to a `ConfigMap` that holds relevant Logging Level information.
 This would allow Router pods to modify the logging level of